Legnica: The 20th century

-After the defeat of Nazi Germany during World War II, Liegnitz and all of Silesia east of the Neisse was preliminarily transferred to Poland following the Potsdam Conference in 1945.
-The majority of the German population was either expelled in accordance with the Potsdam Agreement or fled from the city.
+After the defeat of Nazi Germany, the city was transferred to Poland following the Potsdam Conference in 1945, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+The majority of the German population either fled or was expelled from the city.

 The city was repopulated with Poles, including expellees from pre-war eastern Poland after its annexation by the Soviet Union.
 Also Greeks, refugees of the Greek Civil War, settled in Legnica in 1950.
 As the medieval Polish name Lignica was considered archaic, the town was renamed Legnica.
 The transfer to Poland decided at Potsdam in 1945 was officially recognized by East Germany in 1950, by West Germany under Chancellor Willy Brandt in the 1970 Treaty of Warsaw, and finally by the reunited Germany by the Two Plus Four Agreement in 1990.
 By 1990 only a handful of Polonized Germans, prewar citizens of Liegnitz, remained of the pre-1945 German population.
-In 2010 the city celebrated the 65th anniversary of the return of Legnica to Poland and its liberation from Nazi Germany.
+In 2010, the city administration and local officials marked the 65th anniversary of what they officially designated as the "return of Legnica to the Motherland" and its "liberation from Nazi Germany."